JulietaLaurino/GCA_visualizer/README.md

-# Polynomial curve visualizer for Growth Curve Anlayses
+# Polynomial curve visualizer for Growth Curve Anlaysis

 This is an interactive tool that allows users to visualize the contribution of each polynomial term to the total polynomial function.